Who Was St Patrick?

 St Patrick is the Patron Saint of Ireland, and he was born in the second half of the fourth century.
 It is thought that he spent his childhood in Scotland or Wales.

-At age around 16, he was kidnapped and sold into slavery in Ireland where he spent time in and worked as a herdsman of sheep and pigs.
+At age around 16, he was kidnapped and sold into slavery in Ireland, where he spent time and worked as a herdsman of sheep and pigs.
 During this time of his life, St Patrick became increasingly religious.

-The next 20 years was spent traveling around Ireland, baptizing people and establishing monasteries, schools and churches as he went.
+The next 20 years were spent traveling around Ireland, baptizing people, and establishing monasteries, schools, and churches as he went.
 He spent 20 years on his mission and organized the church in Ireland.